 The interesting thing is that relates to the location of the financial institution, not the money/assets.
 Which is obviously a silly concept, because where does money “live?”
 That is, you could have a Swiss bank account back by gold bullion in the US and that is reportable on an FBAR, but if you have a US bank account that is back by gold held in Switzerland, than that account isn’t report.
 Trust us, this issue has come up.

-So we can safely say that yes, if you have a gold-back account that is overseas, you must report it on your FBAR regardless of where gold is actually located.
+So we can safely say that yes, if you have a gold-backed account that is overseas, you must report it on your FBAR regardless of where gold is actually located.

 But now, we ask what if you are stashing gold coins and bullion in a safety deposit box.